wendykan/techparent/content/post/2019-07-13-how-to-not-quit-job.md.md

 Except that I didn’t want to get back to “normal”.
 I felt like the team mates were covering for me when I was on leave, and I felt like I had to hand-over projects that I put in so much time on and have someone else enjoy the credit.
 They made some changes to processes in my absence, which I could quickly learn and be up to speed again, but.... honestly I just didn’t want to.
 I was tired.

-Again, here I got very lucky to have established
-So ultimately, I started to propose new projects, the new technologies that I had some time to read about during my maternity leave, and eventually got the support to run those new ideas as my new projects.
+Again, here I got very lucky to have established seniority in my team.
+I started to have some ideas for new, innovative projects, and after much discussion with the management chain, I proposed these new projects eventually got the support to run those new ideas as my new projects.
 It eventually worked out well for me.
 But I had to go through quite a bit of mental and emotional struggles to realize that with a baby at home, my time has to be very optimized at work, and working on something that doesn’t interest me anymore is really not worth it.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MjY0MDU5MjAsLTIwNDM0NDk0ODMsMT
+eyJoaXN0b3J5IjpbLTIxMzIyMjY1ODAsLTIwNDM0NDk0ODMsMT
 gxMzY3NDI3OV19
 -->